KarCute/rgcn_pytorch_implementation/README.md

 pytorch-based implementation of Relational Graph Convolutional Networks for semi-supervised node classification on (directed) relational graphs. it is pytorch version of [https://github.com/tkipf/relational-gcn](https://github.com/tkipf/relational-gcn)

+# Run

+Run prepare_dataset.py first to make dataset into dataset.pickle, then run train.py to train.

 ## Dependencies